tursodatabase/libsql/autoconf/README.txt

  * the shell.c file used to build the sqlite3 shell too, and
  * the sqlite3.h and sqlite3ext.h header files required to link programs and sqlite extensions against the installed libary.
- * autoconf/automake installation infrastucture for building on posix systems.
+ * autoconf/automake installation infrastucture for building on POSIX compliant systems.
- * a Makefile.msc and sqlite3.rc for building with Microsoft Visual C++
+ * a Makefile.msc and sqlite3.rc for building with Microsoft Visual C++ on Windows.

 BUILDING ON POSIX
 =================